 Hector served in the us army until his honorable discharge in 2001.
 After being deported for DUI and firearms charges, he started the deported veterans support house in Tijuana to assist other veterans facing a similar fate.
 Since most of these veterans have no contacts in their birth countries, the support house helps newly deported veterans with housing, food, job search resources, the bureaucracy of VA benefits, and how to navigate life in a country unfamiliar to themselves.

 Since receiving an honorable discharge, both of the men above were deported for charges stemming from substance possession.
 Like so many other deported veterans, the root of these men's addiction stems from PTSD developed during years of service in conflict areas.

 The fence straddles the US-Mexico border that separates Tijuana from San Diego, and serves as a meeting place for families who cannot cross the border to visit in person.
 Every week, a church service was takes place with pastors on either side of the fence praying for forgiveness, understanding, and family reunification between both nations.

-I’ve explored a lot of conservative publications I wouldn’t normally read to try and document the stereotypes that plague deported veterans, and I’ve learned that most people don’t realize that:
+I’ve explored a lot of conservative publications to try and document the stereotypes that plague deported veterans.
+I’ve learned that most Americans are unaware that:

 -To enlist, you must be a legal US resident.
 You cannot be undocumented.